rubocop-lts/rubocop-ruby3_0/README.md

 - rubocop
 - rubocop-gradual
 - rubocop-md
-- rubocop-performance
 - rubocop-rake
 - rubocop-shopify
 - rubocop-thread_safety
 - standard
+- standard-performance (incl. rubocop-performance)
+- standard-custom
+- standard-rubocop-lts (ruby version-specific rules)

 And optionally, if you are using RSpec:

 - rubocop-rspec

-And optionally, if you are using building a RubyGem:
+And optionally, if you are building a RubyGem:

 - rubocop-packaging

+And optionally, if you are building a Rails app:

+- standard-rails (incl. rubocop-rails)
+- betterlint

 Awareness of `rubocop`'s lack of [SemVer][semver] adherence isn't evenly dispersed in the Ruby community.